COVID-19 Student Vaccine Policy

 - Due to the individualized nature of the review process, it may take several weeks for a decision to be made about a student’s ability to receive a reasonable accommodation.

 - The accommodation will only be granted if it does not create an undue hardship for the college and/or does not pose a direct threat to the health or safety of others in a learning and working environment.

 - Requests must be submitted through the Student Reasonable Accommodation Request Form or they will not be processed.
 Each situation will be evaluated individually.

 Your safety is our top priority.

 The 15 Massachusetts community colleges did not make this decision lightly and took many considerations into place with your health and safety at the top of the list.
 The colleges decided that a Student Vaccination Policy was in the best interest of our students, faculty, staff and community based on the high number of new cases of COVID-19 in unvaccinated populations, the increased availability of vaccines in our community, the recommendations by the Centers for Disease Control and Prevention (CDC) and the Food & Drug Administration’s full and pending approval of available vaccines.
 The COVID-19 vaccine has been proven to be extremely safe and highly effective at preventing infection, severe disease, hospitalization, and death.
 The CDC has excellent resources and information for you to review.
-To date, Bristol has not had any transmissions at any of our campuses that we know of.
-This is due to the strict protocols and standards we follow – and the ongoing cooperation of our students, faculty and staff.

 Click links below for more information